-Guardianship deprives a person of the right to control their own life.
+Guardianship deprives a person of the right to make decisions about their activities and their assets.
 Administering a guardianship can be expensive, burdensome and time-consuming.

-Sometimes guardianship can be avoided.
-We can get by with a little help from our friends, by using alternatives to guardianship.
+Terry Garrett helps people avoid guardianship where possible.
+Often we can get by with a little help from our friends.
 These friends may be the people providing supports and services found in Resources for People with Special Needs and Their Families or in Resources for Older Americans.
 These friends may be private documents and court orders which are less restrictive than guardianship.

 ALTERNATIVES TO GUARDIANSHIP OF THE PERSON

 Parents are the natural guardians of their minor children.
 If they are divorced, the parent with whom the child usually resides is the natural guardian.
 Some decisions must be joint or can be made by the other parent, as specified in the divorce decree.

 Parents can authorize a grandparent, an adult sibling or an aunt or uncle to stand in their place, using Form 2638 Authorization Agreement for Non Parent Relative.When parents are unavailable, these people or, with written permission, the school or an adult caring for the child can consent to dental, medical, psychological or surgical treatment.
 During divorce proceedings, the court can consent.
 Unless notified otherwise, the Texas Youth Commission can consent on behalf of a minor in its custody.